Queens Sidewalk Accident Lawyers

 Public walkways are typically maintained by city, town, or state organizations and paid for with taxes.
 However, sidewalk damage and lack of repairs can occur due to insufficient management, employee neglect, lack of funds, or administrative errors.
 Factors such as age, speed, and objects on the ground may affect the severity of injuries if you slip and fall on an uneven sidewalk.

-If you were injured in a trip and fall on an uneven sidewalk, our Long Island sidewalk accident lawyers at Rosenberg & Rodriguez can help.
-We can inform you of your rights and responsibilities regarding the incident.
-For a free consultation and to learn more about how we can help you file a personal injury claim, contact our office today.
+If you have suffered an injury from tripping and falling on an uneven sidewalk, our team of Queens sidewalk accident lawyers at Rosenberg & Rodriguez can assist you.
+We can provide you with information regarding your rights and responsibilities in relation to the incident.
+If you would like to learn more about how we can help you file a personal injury claim, please contact our office today for a free consultation.

 - Broken or fractured bones

 As people age, falls can lead to severe and lasting injuries that include broken bones or traumatic brain injury.
 Falling in dangerous areas could result in wrongful death.
 If you have been injured due to slipping and falling on a sidewalk, you may qualify for compensation to cover associated losses.
 The compensation eligibility would depend on the extent of injuries and damages.